woman with colorful nails break egg to show egg white represents cervical mucus

 woman places hands over pubic region to represent cervical mucus

-There are a few ways for you to check for fertile ovulation discharge
+Here are three simple ways for you to check for fertile ovulation discharge:

-1. Gently put two clean fingers into your vagina — about half an inch in — and remove them to check the consistency.
+1. Gently put two clean fingers into your vagina — about half an inch in — and remove them to check the cervical mucus’ consistency.

-2. Look at the vaginal discharge on your panties, paying attention to the color and texture.
+2. Look at the vaginal discharge on your panties and pay attention to its color and texture.

-3. Use toilet paper to wipe your vagina before peeing and check for cervical mucus.
+3. Use some toilet paper to wipe your vagina before peeing and check the cervical mucus on it.

-The only caveat to checking for ovulation discharge is right after sex — you don’t want to be confused with semen that’s ejaculated into your vagina!
-Also, avoid monitoring any changes in your discharge when you’re sexually aroused, as the fluids you secrete could be mistaken for cervical mucus.
+The only caveat to checking your ovulation discharge is right after sex — you don’t want to be confused with semen that’s ejaculated into your vagina!
+Also, avoid monitoring any changes in your discharge when you’re sexually aroused, as the fluids you secrete could be mistaken for cervical mucus

 If you’re currently charting your basal body temperature (BBT) for ovulation tracking, remember to jot down your cervical mucus changes on your BBT chart too.
-Monitor your cycle over a few months to get a more accurate understanding.
+Monitor your cycle over a few months to get a more accurate understanding, which then allows you to clearly identify when your fertile window is arriving.

 Does Early Pregnancy Discharge Look Like Ovulation Discharge?

-Did you know that your vaginal discharge can change in consistency and volume when pregnant?
-This means it could be used as an early sign of pregnancy, albeit not 100% foolproof.
+Did you know that your vaginal discharge can change in consistency and volume when you’re pregnant?
+This means it can be used as an early sign of pregnancy, albeit not a 100% foolproof one.

 How pregnancy discharge works: